PyCQA/flake8-bugbear/README.rst

     3. A fearsome imaginary creature, especially one evoked to frighten children.

-It is felt that these lints don't belong in the main Python tools as they are very opinionated and do not have a PEP or standard behind them.
+It is felt that these lints don't belong to the main Python tools as they are very opinionated and do not have a PEP or standard behind them.
 Due to ``flake8`` being designed to be extensible, the original creators of these lints believed that a plugin was the best route.
 This has resulted in better development